 William R. Gallacher, Winner Take All.
-Although we don't agree to all of Gallacher's conclusions about trade strategies, this book (from 1994) is a funny read and an intelligent insight into the trading scene and its gurus.
-The author also describes a apparently profitable trade system and then shows why it won't work - unique for a trading book.
+This book (from 1994) is a funny read and an intelligent insight into the trading scene and its gurus.

 Robert Harris, The Fear Index.
 A must-read for any trade system developer.

-If you can't read them all, get the books by Jaekle & Tomasini, Aronson, and Chan.
-They give a good introduction into the strategy development process without requiring a mathematical or technical background.
+If you can't read them all, get the Black Book and the books by Aronson and Chan.
+They give a good introduction into the strategy development process and its pitfalls without requiring a strong mathematical or technical background.

 ► latest version online